-On 16 February 2022, the Commission's 2022-2025 Prescribed Port Services Price Determination Port of Darwin Final Determination (Price Determination) came into effect, replacing the previous determination made by the Commission in 2019.
+On 16 February 2022, the Commission's 2022-2025 Prescribed Port Services Price Determination Port of Darwin Final Determination (Price Determination) came into effect.
 It covers the three years to 15 February 2025.
 The Price Determination sets out the basis on which the Commission will monitor price levels and information and reporting obligations on the private port operator in relation to charges and revenue for prescribed services.